About PPTA

 A young man during the plasma donation process.

-A girl smiles.
+A little girl smiling.

 < DRAG >